Deepshift/DeepCreamPy/README.md

 # DeepCreamPy
 *Decensoring Hentai with Deep Neural Networks.*

-*DeepCreamPyV2 under construction.*
+## DeepCreamPyV2--a major upgrade over DeepCreamPyV1--is under construction.

-*Please bear with me.
+## Please bear with me.
 Many, many things will be broken.*

 ## All available binaries are outdated.
 Wait for the next release.